jmzkChain/jmzk/docs/API-References.md

 ```

 ## POST /v1/chain/abi_json_to_bin
-This API is used to convert this abi formatted json data into binary data.
+This API is used to convert the abi formatted json data into binary data.
 And it also can be used to check if your input action data is well-formatted and correct.
-The `action` below is the name of one action and args is the data definitions.
+The `action` below is the name of one action and args is the json definitions.

-For the abi details, please check this [document](ABI-References.md)
+For the abi references, please check [document](ABI-References.md)

-If request is valid then it will response with the binary data.
+If a request is valid, it will response with the binary data.

 Request:
 ```